Neurons and Support Cells

 - Axons may or may not be myelinated.
 Myelination increases the speed of signal propagation by enabling saltatory conduction.

-- On a cellular scale, the dimensions of an axon may be impressively huge.
+- On a cellular scale, the dimensions of an axon may be enormous: axonal length may exceed ordinary cellular dimensions by several orders of magnitude .

-- Many axons exceed several centimeters in length.
+- Many axons reach a length of several centimeters.
 Axons in peripheral nerves can be over a meter long.
 (This is in contrast to dimensions on the order of 5 to 50 micrometers for most non-neural cells.)

 - The volume of an axon may be hundreds of times greater than the volume of an ordinary cell.